-- 1. In order to participate in the 4-H Fair, 4-H'ers must attend a minimum number of meetings in order to be a member in good standing and be able to show/exhibit at the 4-H Fair.
-First year members joining on or before April 1 will be required to attend one (1) meeting.
+- In order to participate in the 4-H Fair, 4-H'ers must attend a minimum number of meetings in order to be a member in good standing and be able to show/exhibit at the 4-H Fair.
+First year members joining on or before April 1 will be required to attend two (2) meetings.
 College members must attend one meeting.
-All other members must attend a minimum of two (2) meetings.
-Members are expected to participate in their club's work requirements at the annual 4-H BBQ and 4-H BBQ BASH (prep night for the BBQ).
-Please note: Requirements are subject to change throughout year based on CDC guidelines for COVID-19.
-All projects exhibited at the 4-H Fair must be made and shown by the exhibitor within the current 4-H year.
-Any project not made by the exhibitor or not made during the current 4-H year will be disqualified. - 2.
-4-H Fair registration is completed online at fairentry.com.
+All other members must attend a minimum of three (3) meetings.
+Members are expected to participate in their club's work requirements at the annual BBQ and BBQ BASH (prep night for the BBQ). - All projects exhibited at the 4-H Fair must be made and shown by the exhibitor within the current 4-H year.
+Any project not made by the exhibitor or not made during the current 4-H year will be disqualified. - 3.
+Fair Registration is completed online at fairentry.com.
 Fair entry will open on May 15 and close on June 15.
-No exceptions will be made. - 3.
-Each 4-H project exhibited by an eligible member will be evaluated in accordance with the prevailing policies and rules set forth in the Edgar County 4-H Handbook.
-Blue, Red and White ribbons will be given. - Blue (Superior) - Red (Good) - White (Fair)
+No exceptions will be made. - 4.
+Each 4-H project exhibited by an eligible member in accordance with the prevailing policies and rules set forth in the Edgar County 4-H Handbook will be judged under the Danish Award System.
+Blue, Red and White ribbons will be given. - A Blue (Superior) - B Red (Good) - C White (Fair) - 5.
+Only A rated (blue ribbon) projects are eligible for Champion, Reserve Champion or State Fair competition/awards.

-- 4. Only blue rated projects are eligible for Champion, Reserve Champion or State Fair competition/awards. - 5.
 Premiums will be paid based upon the amount of funds appropriated by the State of Illinois for state supported 4-H projects (no county projects).
 4-H members are allowed to receive one premium per class exhibited in premium eligible projects.
 This includes all projects including livestock.
 The following formula will be used to calculate premiums:

-Blue: 3x Red: 2x White: 1x
+A: 3x B: 2x C: 1x